Azure/semantic-kernel-bot-in-a-box/README.md

 2. Create a new resource group
 3. Create a new Multi-Tenant Application Registration and add a Client Secret
 4. In the `infra` directory, look for the file `main.example.bicepparam`.
-Rename it to `main.bicepparam` and fill out the app information you just generated at the bottom
+Rename it to `main.bicepparam` and fill out the app information you just generated at the bottom.
+In this step, you may also disable the creation of Document Intelligence, Cognitive Search and Azure SQL.
+Keep in mind disabling these resources will also disable their respective plugins on the application.
 5. Deploy resources:
 ```
 cd infra